andrepxx/location-visualizer/README.md

 This will create an RSA key pair for the TLS connection between the user-interface and the actual data processing backend (`make keys`) and then build the software for your system (`make`).
 The resulting executable is called `locviz`.

-Put your location data JSON file under `data/Records.json` or adjust the path to the data file in `config/config.json`.
+Location data will be stored in the file `data/locations.geodb`, while activity data is stored in `data/activitydb.json` and user account data is stored in `data/userdb.json`.
+All these paths can be adjusted in `config/config.json`.

-Next, create a user, set a password and add permissions to fetch tiles and render data overlays.
+To use the software, create a user, set a password and add permissions to fetch tiles, render data overlays, read and write activity data, read from and write to the geographical database, as well as download its contents.

 ```
 ./locviz create-user root